Let’s face it, if you are going to invest in OKC rental real estate, you almost can’t do without local banks for borrowing money to buy properties.

 This article tells you what local bankers have to offer real estate investors while financing rental property.
 At the end of the article, it gives you some tips about how to initially approach a local lender.

 Recommended: Why Real Estate Investing in Oklahoma City is Making Investors Rich

 A small local bank is a bank that does business in your local community and is not a national chain like JP Morgan Chase.
 Their lifeblood is making good real estate loans, so they are looking to do business with real estate investors.
 Some examples of small local banks include, in no particular order, First Enterprise Bank, First United Bank, Prosperity Bank, Sooner State Bank, Frontier State Bank, Kirkpatrick Bank, Quail Creek Bank, etc. That’s not an exhaustive list.
 There are many others.

-What Types of Loans Are offered?
+What Types of Loans are offered while Financing Rental Property?

 There are a wide variety of loan programs from one bank to the next.
 You will always have to have skin in the game.
 You can expect to put at least 20% of the purchase price as a down payment for these types of loans.
 If your property has some expensive renovation needs on top of the purchase, you will have a bunch of money tied up in the property.
 That limits your ability to leverage your funds.

 However, you can refinance the property once the project is completed.
 Most banks will require a seasoning time, for most is one year.
 Alternatively, you could use a credit line to purchase the property and do the renovations.
 Once the project is completed, you could refinance it.
 In that case, one year of seasoning should not be required.

 Most of these banks will amortize the loans on the residential real estate between ten and fifteen years.
 It’s tough to get a $100K+ single-family home to cash flow with a 10-year amortization.
 But there are several lenders that will do fifteen-year amortizations.
 If you are looking for a 30-year loan, you’ll need to look into mortgage brokers or correspondent lenders.